shiba517/MLSP1-SULFT/README.md

 ### GitHub page
 This website was deployed onto GitHub via the following steps:
 1. Login to your [GitHub](https://github.com/) account and created a new Repository
-3. Fill outthe relevant options such as 'Description', 'Add a README file'
+3. Fill out the relevant options such as 'Description', 'Add a README file'
     * There is an option to use a template under the heading 'Repository template'; I chose a template given by [Code Institute](https://codeinstitute.net/). [image](readme-files/readme-images/deployment/rmss-deployment-repository-selecting-codeinstitue-template.jpg)
 3. Finally, click on the 'create repository' button at the end of the page to create a new repository
 4. Click on the 'Settings' button